-- Take a Component Video to VGA (D-Sub) adaptor cable and connect the end with 3 RCA type connectors to the Component Video output sockets of the Video source device.
-Match the color of the plugs to the color of the sockets; green to green, blue to blue, and red to red. - Connect the other end of the Component Video to VGA (D-Sub) adaptor cable (with a D-Sub type connector) to the COMPUTER 1 socket on the projector.
+- Take a Component Video cable and connect the end with 3 RCA type connectors to the Component Video output jacks of the Video source device.
+Match the color of the plugs to the color of the jacks; green to green, blue to blue, and red to red. - Connect the other end of the Component Video cable to the COMPONENT jack on the projector.
+Match the colors of the plugs to the colors of the jacks-green to green, blue to blue, and red to red.